neondatabase/website/content/docs/ai/ai-concepts.md

 To learn more about OpenAI's embeddings, see [Embeddings](https://platform.openai.com/docs/guides/embeddings).

-## Storing vector embeddings in PostgreSQL
+## Storing vector embeddings in Postgres

-Neon supports the [pg_embedding](/docs/extensions/pg_embedding) and [pgvector](/docs/extensions/pgvector) PostgreSQL extensions, which enable storing and retrieving vector embeddings directly within your Postgres database.
+Neon supports the [pg_embedding](/docs/extensions/pg_embedding) and [pgvector](/docs/extensions/pgvector) Postgres extensions, which enable storing and retrieving vector embeddings directly within your Postgres database.
 When building AI and LLM applications, installing either of these extensions eliminates the need to build out your architecture to include a separate vector store.

 After installing an extension, you can create a table to store your embeddings.
 For example, if you install the `pg_embedding` extension, you might define a table similar to the following to store your embeddings: